umbraco/UmbracoDocs/Getting-Started/Data/Users/index.md

 **Assign access**: Define which sections the users in the group will have access to, and if the users should have access to only some content / media that is also defined here.

-**Default Permissions**: Selects the default permissions granted to users of the User Type.
+**Default Permissions**: Selects the default permissions granted to users of the User Group.

 **Granular permissions**: Define a specific node the users in the group should have access to.